rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Maxwell-Boltzmann's distribution curve.md

 **Explanation**:
 - Catalyst increases the rate of reaction by providing an alternative reaction pathway with <u>lower activation energy</u>.
-- More molecules will have energy equal or greater than $E_a$, effective collision increases.
+- More molecules will have energy equal or greater than $E_a$, effective collisions per unit time increases.
 ↪️ See also: HKDSE 2021 Paper 2 Q1(b)